PublicDataWorks/verdad/prompts/Stage_1_detection_prompt.md

 # Instructions

-Please analyze the provided timestamped transcription for potential disinformation.
+- Please analyze the provided timestamped transcription for potential disinformation.
 Use the provided heuristics to identify and flag any disinformation snippets.
-Ensure that the `start_time` and `end_time` fields are accurate and correspond to those in the transcription.
+- Ensure that the `start_time` and `end_time` fields are accurate and correspond to those in the timestamped transcription.
+- Ensure that the `start_time` is always less than the `end_time`, and they are within the range of the timestamped transcription.
 This accuracy is crucial for the subsequent processing stages in the pipeline.
-If the transcription only includes `start_time` for each segment, use the `start_time` of the next segment as the `end_time` of the current segment.